lin-jj/XQuery-Processor-Web/README.md

 ## Usage
 Run the program as a Spring Boot App.

-Open http://localhost:8080/, upload xml files, and enter your query.
+Open http://localhost:8080/, upload XML files, and enter your query.

 For example, enter the following XQuery, and click 'Submit',